-- pallor of mucous membranes;
+- pallor of the mucous membranes;

 - dry skin;

-- decreased visual acuity;
+- drop in visual acuity;

-- impaired conduct and coordination of movements;
+- violation of behavior and coordination of movements;

 - there are signs of heart failure (especially with glomerulonephritis);

-- inflammatory processes are accompanied by an increase in body temperature;
+- inflammatory processes are accompanied by fever;

-- urine becomes dark, turbid;
+- urine becomes dark, cloudy;

-- the density of urine is reduced;
+- urine density is reduced;

-Clinical studies of blood indicate the following changes:
+Clinical blood tests note the following changes:

 - high content of minerals - potassium, magnesium, phosphorus and a decrease in calcium and sodium;

-- an increase in ESR.
+- increase in ESR.

-Methods of pathology diagnosis
+Methods for the diagnosis of pathology

 - delivery of clinical, biochemical, hematological studies of blood and urine;